kilinc89/f1-ergast-api/README.md

 - App build in React.js
 - State management library is not being used in app
 - I used bootstrap (don't need to reinvent the wheel).
 I can show my css skills if you want me apply any design to html page
-- I didnt write test for all component, I dont get accustomed to use react test library.
-I have experince on react native detox library mostly.
 - Race winners are listed onload
 - When user clicks on the race winner of the year, the list of the races of the relevant year comes to the page.
 - When user clicks the header of list of the relevant years races winners list hides